CCRMA Documentation links: index contents overview rooms account staff about

 KVM switches in the Control Room

-The Recording Studio contains three interconnected KVM (“Keyboard, Video, and Mouse”) switches that control access to the mixer, three video monitors, three keyboard + mouse sets, and a USB hub: two in the Control Room and a third in the Live Room.
-Each switch controls access to one video monitor plus various USB devices, switchable among four sources (e.g., your laptop or the Studio Mac Studio).
+The Recording Studio contains two interconnected KVM (“Keyboard, Video, and Mouse”) switches that control access to the mixer, three video monitors, three keyboard + mouse sets, and a USB hub: one in the Control Room and another in the Live Room.
+Each switch controls access to one video monitor plus various USB devices, switchable among four sources (e.g., your laptop or the Mac “Blue”).

-You connect your own laptop to the studio via any of these KVM switches.
+You connect your own laptop to the studio via either of these KVM switches.

-KVM #1 (located in the control room) controls access to these switched devices:
+KVM “A” (located in the control room) controls access to these switched devices:

-KVM #1 connects all the above devices to any of four possible computers in the control room:
+KVM A connects all the above devices to any of three possible computers in the control room:

 3. CCRMA Linux Workstation cmn10